 Spinal cord injuries can lead to paralysis, which results in complete lack of functionality throughout various parts of the body.
 Paralysis can range from just one limb being immobilized to all four limbs being affected.

 Whenever you’re involved in a truck accident, you need to make sure you have a strong understanding of negligence and what to do to move forward.
 You need compensation to cover much of the expenses associated with the injuries and property damage you sustain.
 In these situations, you want to have a strong legal team stepping into your corner to help you understand your options.

 At Maring Williams Law Office, we have a strong understanding of truck accident law.
 Especially when harvest season approaches, we have a strong understanding of the various issues that can arise.
-Our team has nearly 30 years of experience representing clients throughout North Dakota, Minnesota, and Montana.
+Our team has over 30 years of experience representing clients throughout North Dakota, Minnesota, and Montana.
 If you feel you have suffered an injury in a truck accident because of negligence, we’ll be happy to discuss your potential rights and options.

 Call our firm today at (701) 402-6644 and schedule your free consultation with our legal professionals.
 We’re here to help you.